domingosdeeulariadumba/ZeitPy/README.md

 # zeitpy

 ZeitPy is a package for time series analysis.
 Its main purpose is to abstract some vital operations to analyse time series data.
-At its core is the `Zeit` class, which provides attributes and methods for initializing a (Pandas) time series, performing Exploratory Data Analysis (Augmented Dickey-Fuller test, visualize periodograms, seasonal, and lag plots, etc.), forecasting and performance assessment
+At its core is the `Zeit` class, which provides attributes and methods for initializing a (Pandas) time series, performing Exploratory Data Analysis (Augmented Dickey-Fuller test, visualize periodograms, seasonal, and lag plots, etc.), forecasting and performance assessment.

 ---